 Using LinkedIn to Network with Alumni

 Search for alumni association groups of any school you attended.
-Click Groups and Groups Directory from the top navigation bar and then go ahead and join those groups.
+Click Interests and then click Groups from the top navigation bar — and then go ahead and join those groups.
 This gives you access to the member list of that group, so you can see other alumni, regardless of graduation year, and communicate with them.

 Connect as a former classmate and ask for information first, referral second.
-Your shared alumni status will help open the door, but don’t expect a golden handout right away.
-Be ready to offer one of your contacts in exchange for the former classmate’s help or consideration.
+Your shared alumni status helps open the door, but don't expect a handout right away.
+Be ready to offer one of your contacts in exchange for the former classmate's help or consideration.

 Check the connection list of any of your contacts who attended school with you.
 This is a good safety check to look for any classmates on your contacts’ lists who you might not have initially considered.